 The ASA Directorate considered all the relevant documentation submitted by the respective parties.

-Given the above, the Directorate is of the view that the Respondent’s advertising is not in breach of Clauses 1 and 3.4 of Section II of the Code.
+Given the above, the advertisement is in contravention of Clause 13 of Section II of the Code.